 The latest research has found that the new “magic number” is lower than that.

-It’s more likely that only four pieces of information can normally be held in working memory at any one time.
+It’s more likely that only three to five pieces of information can normally be held in working memory at any one time.
 (2)

 Below is an illustration that shows the part short-term memory plays in your memory process.